youngzeji/Technical-Writing/github.md

 ![Click to View Image](./images/github%2026.png)

 Go to the main branch and check to see that the new file has now been added.

+## **Summary**
+In this article we have defined Git as a version control system that allows you to keep track of changes to your document.
+Github as a web-hosted Git repository.
+Terms like merging, branching, staging, repository, pull request and committing changes.
+We have also outlined Procedures on how to;
+- create a repository
+- add files to a repository
+- create a branch
+- create a pull request
+- merge files to a branch

+Take some time off then come back and go over the procedures again.